 Q. Will you hire me after my internship?

 A. We cannot and do not promise employment to interns.
-However, past interns are always welcome to apply for any positions that open up within the company for which they may be qualified.
+However, past interns are always welcome to apply for any positions that open up within the company for which they may be qualified, and many continue to freelance for us.

 Q. If I’m not offered an internship for this term, can I reapply in the future?